 Special activities & services: None

 Notes: This is a very open safari camp, with big game passing through regularly.
-All children must be supervised by their parents at all times.
+Children must be supervised by their parents at all times.

 Communications: There is a radio link to other lodges, and email and Skype may be used in an emergency.